Settlement Submitted Place Names

 Indio (Settlement) English (American)

 A city in California.
-From the Spanish word Indio, meaning "Indian, Native American".
+The name is derived from the Spanish word Indio, meaning "Indian, Native American".

 Ingoldisthorpe (Settlement) English